 Have you ever spilled soda in your workspace, sticking the bottom of your laptop to your desk?
 What about crumbs you couldn’t pry out of the keyboard, or unsightly smudges on the screen?
 Laptop cleaning kits offer several ways to mitigate these problems, and they do so in safe ways that won’t harm your computer.

 What’s in a laptop cleaning kit?
 These kits typically contain a spray bottle with cleaning solution, with high-quality microfiber cloths that won’t scratch the screen.
 Some kits even give you small cleaning brushes, air-blowing tools, or other unique gadgets to spruce up your computer’s hygiene.
-We’ve looked at the market and produced this buying guide, plus recommendations, so you can spiff up your laptop in no time.

 Cleaning solution: The foundation of a laptop cleaning kit is the cleaning solution.
 Some come as a liquid in a spray bottle, some are gels, and others are packaged as premoistened wipes.
 No matter what variety you choose, cleaning solutions are detergents designed to remove dust and oil from your laptop screen without damaging it.

-When shopping, pay close attention to the ingredients in the solution.
+When looking, pay close attention to the ingredients in the solution.
 Those that include alcohol, ammonia, and phosphates are significantly harsher than the alternatives and can damage your screen over time and cause clouding.
-Confirm the type of screen on your laptop (LCD, LED, AMOLED, Retina, and so on), and check its compatibility with the solution you’re buying.
+Confirm the type of screen on your laptop (LCD, LED, AMOLED, Retina, and so on), and check its compatibility with the solution you’re getting.
 Cleaning kit manufacturers often list what type of screen their products are best suited for.

 Microfiber cloths: The cleaning solution may help dissolve oil and catch dirt, but you’re going to need something that physically removes those imperfections without scratching.
 In this case, we’re talking about microfiber cloths and other low-friction applicators.
 These cloths are extremely soft as well as durable, allowing you to gently polish the screen and preserve its clarity.

 Brushes: For those hard-to-reach areas, consider a kit with a set of narrow brushes.
-Unlike large cloths, these brushes can access awkward spots such as under the keys, behind screen hinges, or even inside fan vents.
+Unlike large cloths, these brushes can access awkward spots such as under the keys, behind the screen hinges, or even inside fan vents.
 For more thorough cleaning, seek out a kit with dual-sided brushes, as these offer stiff bristles on one end with a soft silicone wiper on the other.